top of page

 If You Didn’t See Love, You Might Not Know How to Receive It

-Start by Asking Yourself the Hard Questions
+Start by Asking Yourself the Honest Questions

+How were my parents with each other?
 Were they warm, distant, argumentative, respectful?
-Did they show love, or avoid it?
+Did they show love openly, or avoid it?

+What did I learn about relationships from watching them?
 Did I learn that love means conflict?
 That silence is safer than speaking up?

+How do I show up in my own relationships?
 Do I avoid vulnerability?
 Do I over-explain my needs?
-Do I settle for inconsistency because it feels normal?
+Do I settle for inconsistency because it feels familiar?

 Where did I first feel I had to earn love?
+Was it through being quiet?
+Helpful?
+Strong?
+Perfect?

-Does the person I want remind me of someone from home—someone I couldn’t quite reach?
+Am I chasing a feeling that is actually a memory?
+Does the person I want remind me of someone from home, someone I could not quite reach?

 A Thought to Carry Forward